saarw93/Spring-Boot-Application/README.md

 # Spring-Boot-Application
 Spring-boot application with a REST controller, which exposes a Swagger API catalog.
-An exercise of OpenLegacy Company

 This is a spring-boot application with a REST controller, which exposes a Swagger API catalog, and Angular frontend to use the APIs.
 The application exposes the following APIs: